HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/01-access-machines.md

 ### SLURM 🤯
 ![](images/slurm.jpg)

+Simple Linux Utility for Resource Management

 ---

 ### Slurm submission file

-- Simple file which describes what we want and how much of it, for how long, and what to do with the results
+- Simple text file which describes what we want and how much of it, for how long, and what to do with the results

 ---